 Watch YouTube videos

 This may be similar to watching Netflix together, but it's still fun.
 It can be a great way to wind down at the end of the night and take anywhere from 30 seconds to 10 minutes depending on the length of the video(s) you watch.
 We look forward to getting e-mails from The Piano Guys saying that they've released a new video and we always wait to watch them together.
-We also like most videos on this YouTube channel.

 Look at wedding pictures